If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 Support for others

-If you're worried that someone you care about may be having issues with their gambling, help is available.
+If you're worried someone you care about is having issues with gambling, help is available.

 How to support someone you care about